-Taller de Músics offers the Bachelor of Music consisting of 240 credits ECTS in the specialisation of Music Production and Management.
-For all intents and purposes, the Bachelor in Music has the same validity as a degree issued by a university.
+Taller de Músics offers the Bachelor Degree in Music consisting of 240 ECTS credits, within the speciality of Music Production and Management in two itineraries: Jazz Itinerary and Modern Music Itinerary.
+The Bachelor Degree in Music has, for all purposes, the same validity as an undergraduate degree issued by a university.

 The path of the Taller de Músics has always been linked to its double aspect of modern music school and dynamic engine of musical production.
-With the specialisation of Production and Management, our aim is to train professionals in the management of musical activities, giving them rigour in their own basic and traditional knowledge, whilst providing capacity for analysis and market research as a bet for new models located in the current economy.
+With the Bachelor Degree in Music Production & Management, our aim is to train professionals in the management of musical activities, giving them rigour in their own basic and traditional knowledge, whilst providing capacity for analysis and market research as a bet for new models located in the current economy.

 The Taller de Músics makes its Management & Productions department available to students for the development of academic practices and as a gateway to a professional future in the field of music management and production.

 Access to higher artistic education requires the fulfilment of certain academic preconditions of which passing a specific access test that should, taking the the subsequent management of the admission procedure into consideration, be completed sufficient time ahead prior to the start of the academic year.
 The specific access test allows to asses the students’ attainment levels of the abilities and competences necessary to be admitted to higher education.